There’s a lot of talk these days about the concept of “side projects”.

 You don’t have to get up early in the morning like I do, if you are not a morning person and you find it difficult to waking up to work on your projects.
 However, you should know that I wasn’t either a morning person and sometimes it’s also very hard, even today, after 10 years of working on my side projects to wake up this early.

 But, I found my reason to get up.
 It’s coffee.
 I like good coffee and I like getting it together with my wife.
-Now, thing about it: Are you a morning person?
+Now, think about it: Are you a morning person?
 If not, do you love a good coffee?
 Is your answer yes?
 Then, do like I did.
 Make sure you get to buy the best coffee you can find in your town and also get the best coffee machine you can afford.
 This is the most important one, out of all the other reasons that are helping me wake up in the morning.

 For me, another great time for productivity as well is when I am traveling by the train to the HQ of our office which is located in another city.
 I wake up at 4 am, I drink my coffee and afterwards I get ready to travel.
 I make sure not to forget to charge my laptop battery, my phone battery and my AirPods.
 When I get into the train, I search for a place where I can be alone, a place where no one can disturb me because I want to set down and write some articles for my blog.